Heinzad/heinzad.github.io/_vitae/2015-district-plan-notification-ccc.md

 A 15 percent error rate is not sufficient when the Environment Court requires every affected party to be notified in a rapidly changing city.

 The situation was that the Council used a street address dataset that had been verified to 85 percent accuracy by NZ Post to receive their bulk mail discounts.
-After the earthquakes, though, a change in policy be NZ Post meant they no longer took 3 attempts to locate an address.
+After the earthquakes, though, a change in policy by NZ Post meant that posties couls no longer take 3 attempts to locate an address.
 If an address was not accurate, the mail was now returned to sender.

 I was assigned the challenge of achieving the 100 percent accuracy required.